CraterCrash/godot-orchestrator-docs/docs/nodes/constants.md

 |:-----------|:---------------------------------------------------------------------------|
 | Basic Type | The Godot built-in type to scope the constants based upon, i.e. `Vector3`. |
 | Constant   | The constant value to output from the node when executed, i.e. `ZERO`.     |

+The output pin for **Type Constants** varies, but it most often mirrors the Godot built-in data type.